GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 1. Your State-Issued ID.
 [Don’t have a state issued ID?](https://login.gov/help/verify-your-identity/accepted-state-issued-identification/)
 2. Social Security Number
 3. A phone number on a phone plan that is in your name
-4. 1.
+    a.
 If you do not have a phone plan that is in your name, we can send you the verification code by mail which takes approximately 3-5 days.

 If you’re unable to complete any of these steps, please contact the partner agency’s help center for support.